myrewardhua/testgit/README.txt

-we put README.txt on master first
+we put README.txt on master first and changed user name